AndreyQC/exchangerate-airflow/README.md

     - Password: `admin1234`
  3. Select data from the table `public.exchangerates`

+## Clean up
-6. To stop and delete containers, delete volumes with database data and download images, run: `docker-compose down --volumes --rmi all`
+1. To stop and delete containers, delete volumes with database data and download images, run: `docker-compose down --volumes --rmi all`